The Bankrate promise

 - Ongoing perks of the credit card: Will this card have value in your wallet for the long-term future?

-If you know you’re going to be spending a large amount, or more than you usually spend, putting that on a new credit card that’s going to give you a sign-up bonus may be an option worth pursuing.
+If you know you’re going to be spending a large amount, or more than you usually spend, putting that on a new rewards credit card that’s going to give you a sign-up bonus may be an option worth pursuing.
 Getting a credit card in September could be perfect for someone trying to meet the spending requirements during the holiday season, Rossman says.